How to Remove Hard Water Stains from Anything

 Are hard water stains harmful?

-How can I tell if my water is hard?
+How do I know my water is hard?

 Conclusion